 Required Bachelor Degree

 Current R.N. license in one of the fifty states.
-License must be unrestricted; free from probation, suspension or stipulations.
+The license must be unrestricted; free from probation, suspension or stipulations.

 A minimum of one calendar year of full-time current experience as an R.N. in an intensive care patient setting (within 3 years of admission).
 The minimum one-year experience must be complete by February 1st of the year you wish to enter the program.
 Two or more years experience is strongly recommended.